merenlab/anvio.org/help/main/artifacts/completion/index.md

 <p style="text-align: left" markdown="1"><span class="artifact-p">[anvi-estimate-genome-completeness](../../programs/anvi-estimate-genome-completeness)</span></p>

-## Required or used by
+## Required by

-There are no anvi'o tools that use or require this artifact directly, which means it is most likely an end-product for the user.
+There are no anvi'o tools that require this artifact directly, which means it is most likely an end-product for the user.

 ## Description